-The Community Garden Council of Waterloo Region envisions a strong, supportive infrastructure enabling residents to plant and harvest their own food.
+The Waterloo Region Community Garden Network (WRCGN) is an incorporated board that envisions a strong, supportive infrastructure enabling residents to plant and harvest their own food.
 Our mission is to promote and sustain community gardens throughout Waterloo Region.

 First things first, what is a community garden?
 A community garden is a group of people that get together to plant and harvest a garden.
 Sometimes it is a communal plot where everybody invests in the same garden with the harvest being shared; other community gardens allocate individual plots to gardeners to plant on their own.
 However a community garden is managed, the common factor is a community of people.